Dynein: Function

 Axonemal dynein causes sliding of microtubules in the axonemes of cilia and flagella and is found only in cells that have those structures.

 Cytoplasmic dynein, found in all animal cells and possibly plant cells as well, performs functions necessary for cell survival such as organelle transport and centrosome assembly.
 Cytoplasmic dynein moves processively along the microtubule; that is, one or the other of its stalks is always attached to the microtubule so that the dynein can "walk" a considerable distance along a microtubule without detaching.

 Cytoplasmic dynein helps to position the Golgi complex and other organelles in the cell.
 It also helps transport cargo needed for cell function such as vesicles made by the endoplasmic reticulum, endosomes, and lysosomes (Karp, 2005).
 Dynein is involved in the movement of chromosomes and positioning the mitotic spindles for cell division.
 Dynein carries organelles, vesicles and possibly microtubule fragments along the axons of neurons toward the cell body in a process called retrograde axonal transport.
 Additionally, dynein motor is also responsible for the transport of degradative endosomes retrogradely in the dendrites.

+Another form of cytoplasmic dynein, Dynein-2, contributes to the assembly of cilia and flagella by mediating retrograde intraflagellar transport.